HacKanCuBa/blake2signer/docs/contrib.md

 Write your code.
 Then create a changelog fragment using `scriv create` with a short description of your changes in the corresponding category (added, changed, fixed, etc.).
 You must include the necessary docstrings and unit tests so that coverage remains 100%.

+!!! note
     It is preferred to contribute with short, reviewable commits rather than huge changes.

 Finally, the following commands must succeed locally: